 Focus on the whole student

 Students don’t check their lives at the door, and BARR educators know that.
-They work with each and every student’s academic, emotional, physical and social need to ensure that students are ready and able to learn.
+They work with each and every student’s academic and non-academic needs to ensure they are ready and able to learn.

 Provide professional development for teachers, counselors, and administrators

 Educators are lifelong learners.
 BARR offers regular hands-on, practical trainings and provides unlimited coaching support to BARR school staff.
-Topics include: implementing the model, advancing equity, reducing risky behaviors, addressing trauma, and increasing meeting effectiveness.
+Topics include: implementing the model, fostering resilience, reducing risky behaviors, addressing trauma, and increasing meeting effectiveness.

 Use BARR’s lessons (U-Times and I-Times) to foster a climate for learning